-Step P Responsible Group
+Step

-- Academic Units and Colleges

-1 prefix or curriculum.
+1 Develop the proposal by the academic unit that is responsible for the course prefix or curriculum.

 2 Notify impacted units both inside and outside of the college.
-Approval encouraged
+Approval encouraged but

-If the college is responsible for the prefix or curriculum skip steps 3 and 4. but not needed
+If the college is responsible for the prefix or curriculum skip steps 3 and 4. not needed

 3 Unit Course & Curriculum Committee (if required by the academic unit) Vote

 4 Academic unit faculty Vote

 5 College Course and Curriculum Committee (or equivalent) Vote

 6 College faculty (materials must be submitted 10 calendar days prior to vote) Vote

 7 College dean's office forwards to either FSAAC or GCAAC.
 All graduate curriculum (except for DVM

 curriculum) go to step 8.
 Other proposals proceed to step 12.

 Graduate Council

 8 Graduate Council Assessment and Review Committee Vote

 9 Graduate Council Academic Affairs Committee Vote

 10 Graduate Council Vote

 11 Graduate School forwards to FSAAC

 Faculty Senate

-12 Faculty Senate Academic Affairs Committee (materials must be submitted 10 calendar days prior to vote) Vote
+12 Faculty Senate Academic Affairs Committee (materials must be submitted Vote

+10 calendar days prior to vote)

 13 Faculty Senate Executive Committee (votes to put item on Discussion Agenda) Vote

 14 Faculty Senate Vote

 15 Faculty Senate's office forwards to the Office of the Provost

-Provost Office

 16 Provost Vote

 17 Office of the Provost forwards to KBOR

 KBOR

 18 COCAO - 1st Reading

 19 COCAO - 2nd Reading Vote

 20 COPs Vote

 21 KBOR (BAASC & full Board) Vote

 22 KBOR notifies the Provost Office

-23 The Provost Office notifies Faculty Senate, appropriate departments, academic units, colleges and the Office of the Registrar.
+23 The Provost Office notifies Faculty Senate, appropriate departments, academic units, colleges and the

+Office of the Registrar.

-Office of the Registrar changes the K-State Catalog and notifies the academic units of the catalog change. c units of the updated
+24 Office of the Registrar changes the K-State Catalog and notifies the academi c units of the updated

+catalog change.